tjgu/cancer_subtyping/KIRC_model_variables/README.md

 There are three joint hidden layers with name of com_h0, com_h1 and com_h2.
 There are three variables for each layer: w, hv and hb.

-The files with names starting with "cors_" are the files containing the correlations calculated with the reconstructed input from the LJHL and LIHL.
+Some of the parameters are too larget to upload, thus they are split into two connected parts, such as methy_para_w_h1.pkl and gn.expr_para_w_h1.pkl.

-Some of the parameters are too larget to upload but they are availabe upon request.
+The hidden values that are used for subtyping are in the file of com_h2_values.txt.